 One caveat: if your accountability partner cancels on you, be prepared for that and keep to your schedule.
 Everyone has things come up every now and then, but if you find your partner is frequently trying to cancel or reschedule, you probably need to find a new partner.

-If a friend isn’t doing the trick, consider hiring a personal trainer for a month or two to get you into the habit of being accountable with someone.
+If a friend isn’t doing the trick, consider hiring a personal trainer for a month or two to get you into the habit of being accountable with someone and start your fitness journey right.

 3. Make Yourself Accountable